BYU Vocal Point: History

-Directed by the group's former beatboxer, Buck Mangum, in early 2011, Vocal Point again competed in the ICCA.
+Directed by the group's former tenor and beatboxer, Buck Mangum, in early 2011, Vocal Point again competed in the ICCA.
 They placed first at quarter finals in Eugene, Oregon.
 At the semi-finals in Los Angeles, Vocal Point again placed first.
 At finals in New York, Vocal Point received awards for "best vocal percussionist" to Tanner Nilsson, again "best soloist" to Jake Hunsaker, and second place in the entire competition.
-The songs they competed with in their set were Michael Jackson's "Beat It," Michael Buble's "Meglio Stassera," a Polish hymn entitled "Infant Holy," and Louis Prima's "Jump Jive an' Wail."
+The songs they competed with in their set were Michael Jackson's "Beat It," Michael Bublé's "Meglio Stassera," a Polish hymn entitled "Infant Holy," and Louis Prima's "Jump Jive an' Wail."

 In 2011, Vocal Point competed as part of season 3 of NBC's reality TV series, The Sing Off.
 The members of the group that competed in the show were Michael "Mike" Christensen, McKay Crockett, Keith Evans, Jake Hunsaker, Ben Murphy, Tanner Nilsson, Robert Seely, Tyler Sterling, and Ross Welch.
 They were accompanied by Stevens.
 As a result of their participation in the show, the group was featured in a CNN article discussing how the group represented BYU and the Church of Jesus Christ of Latter-day Saints.
-From 2012 to 2022, previous member of Vocal Point, McKay Crockett, has served as the group's producer and artistic director.
+From 2012 to 2022, the group's former member, McKay Crockett, serve as the group's producer and artistic director.
 Vocal Point has performed the United States national anthem at Utah Jazz games.
 On tour in the United States, their concerts frequently sell out.
-In 2018, Vocal Point won several CASA A Capella Video Awards including Outstanding Collaborative Video and Best Show Tunes/Soundtrack/Theme Song for "Beauty and the Beast A Capella Medley" featuring Lexi Walker and the award for Best Religious Video for "It Is Well With My Soul".
+In 2018, Vocal Point won several CASA A Capella Video Awards including Outstanding Collaborative Video and Best Show Tunes/Soundtrack/Theme Song for "Beauty and the Beast A Cappella Medley" featuring Lexi Walker and the award for Best Religious Video for "It Is Well With My Soul".

+In 2019, Vocal Point participated in the BYU China Spectacular along with BYU Young Ambassadors and BYU Cougarettes after being approved to travel in 2018.
+Ever since the approval, they were able to perform in other countries such as Thailand, Philippines, Cuba, Japan, and South Korea.
 In 2022, they made an all Disney album called Magic: Disney Through Time.
-They collaborated with many singers to make this album including Adassa, Anthem Lights, Laura Osnes, & former member Yaphet Bustos.
+They collaborated with many singers to make this album including the voice of Encanto's Dolores, Adassa, Anthem Lights, Laura Osnes, & former member Yaphet Bustos.
+The same year, they performed at the LDS Church for Vocal Point's 30th anniversary with 62 former members performing with its 2022 members.
+In late 2022, Carson Trautman became the group's director.
+In 2023, the group reduced the number of members from nine to seven.
+In an Instagram story, one of the members Jensen Diederich explained that they reduced to 7 members so they can travel easier.